 CultureInfo and RegionInfo data represents a cultural, regional, admin or user preference for cultural settings.
 Applications should NOT make any assumptions that rely on this data being stable.
 The only exception (this is a rule, so of course there's an exception) is for CultureInfo.InvariantCulture.
-CultureInfo.InvariantCulture is guaranteed to be stable.
+CultureInfo.InvariantCulture is supposed to remain stable, even between versions.

 There are many reasons that cultural data can change.
 With Whidbey and Custom Cultures the list gets a little longer.

 So if you format a string with a particular date/time format, and then try to Parse it later, parse might fail if the version changed, if the machine changed, if the framework version changed (newer data), or if a custom culture was changed.
 If you need to persist data in a reliable format, choose a binary method, provide your own format or use the InvariantCulture.